 I provided some information about Tm-Town in my blog post 26 Free Tools and Resources for Freelance Translators.
 This platform offers a number of useful features mainly for translation resource management.
 Here you can store and analyze your translation memories and glossaries, convert various project files, extract terms and much more.

 I wrote about SmartCAT in the list of free resources for translators.
-Being a CAT solution it also allows freelancers get jobs directly from clients around the world.
+Being a CAT and TMS solution, it also allows freelancers to get jobs directly from clients around the world.
 To do that freelancer needs to create a profile, set up own rates in the profile and start getting new clients.
 Here is a video showing how it works.
 At the same time, SmartCAT is absolutely free cloud solution.
-Freelancer can streamline translation and editing productivity with free, unlimited access to the simplest translation interface.
+A freelancer can streamline translation and editing productivity with free, unlimited access to the simplest translation interface.
 Here is the website section describing SmartCAT opportunities for freelancers.

 Proz needs no advertising as almost every translator who ever thought about promoting his/her business on the web and searched “work for translators” on search engines already knows this platform and, for random reasons, still use it though it became less effective during the last several years.